Publications

 Abstract:

-This paper examines the long-term and intergenerational effects of improving the early childhood health environment on human capital in Bangladesh.
-In adulthood, children eligible for health promoting interventions exhibit increased height and reduced short stature, while males achieve higher levels of educational attainment.
-These finding are concentrated among individuals with the lowest pre-program health endowment, reducing inequality in human capital across generations, and underscoring the program's distributional implications.
-Intergenerational effects reveal daughters experienced increased height, reduced stunting, and improved cognitive outcomes.
-The findings suggest that failing to consider distributional and intergenerational effects of programs could lead to underinvestment in children.
+We demonstrate that improving the early childhood health environment has long-term and intergenerational effects on human capital with important distributional effects in Bangladesh.
+Adults who were eligible as children for health promoting interventions exhibit increased height, reduced short stature, and achieved higher levels of educational attainment.
+Findings are largest for individuals with the lowest pre-program health endowment, reducing inequality in human capital.
+Intergenerational effects reveal daughters experienced increased height, reduced stunting, and improved cognitive functioning.
+These effects are correlated with mother's income generation activities.
+Failing to consider these distributional and intergenerational effects leads to underinvestment in children.

 Media coverage: VoxDev